 Step 6: Decision about Yukon University admission

-Following the interview, applicants will be informed in writing by Yukon University Admissions about whether they will be accepted to the BSW program.
+Applicants who were interviewed will be informed in writing by Yukon University Admissions about the outcome of their application.

 Step 7: Successful applicants

 Students must complete a minimum of 30 university credit hours prior to admissions to BSW and obtain a minimum GPA of 70%.

 The following courses must be completed as part of the 30 university credit hours: